 Whether you opt for a purebred from a breeder who can provide a verified bloodline or you choose to rescue a “mutt” who is in need of a “forever home,” your longhair cat will completely depend on you for her health, wellness, and socialization needs.

-To feel sure in your choice, it can be a good idea to talk with the breeder or shelter about the cat’s personal history, observe the longhair cat in interactions with other cats and pets, have some personal play time together, learn about any special health or grooming needs of that cat breed, and consult your gut intuition.
+To feel certain in your choice, it can be a good idea to talk with the breeder or shelter about the cat’s personal history.
+Observe the longhair cat in interactions with other cats and pets, and have some personal play time together.
+Learn about any special health or grooming needs of that cat breed.
+And don’t discount your gut instinct!